LordUbuntu/ICPC/README.md

 To see our solutions, go to the [NAQ22](https://github.com/LordUbuntu/ICPC/tree/main/NAQ22) directory!

+We completed 5 problems in the 5 hours given in the contest.
+With our training and teamwork we were already doing great!

 ## 2023 D2

-This year will be my second go at ICPC, but this time in person at UBC as is more ICPC tradition!
+This was my second go at ICPC, but this time in person at UBC as is more like ICPC tradition!
 Our team is named "Neural Notwork".
 The team consists of:

 * [Yaacov Kochatkov](https://github.com/yaacovkdev) :question:
 * [Finian Lugtigheid](https://github.com/DaSpikeyBos) :owl:
 * [Jacobus Burger](https://github.com/LordUbuntu) :snake:

-We will be competing in person on UBC campus February 25.

-We're aiming high (1st place in the local region).
+Our solutions to the practice set (which we completed in totality) can be found in the [2023 Practice](https://github.com/LordUbuntu/ICPC/tree/main/2023_PACNW_practice) directory.
+To see our solutions to the contest itself, go to the [2023](https://github.com/LordUbuntu/ICPC/tree/main/2023) directory!

+We competed in person on UBC campus February 25, 2023.
+We did incredibly for ourselves.
+During the contest, we were tailing the first place team in D2, _at one point placing **2nd**_ in the contest.
+We solved 5 problems in the first 2 hours, our pace was awesome!
+In the end, we placed **11th** in the final rankings for D2 for the entire Pacific Northwest Regionals.
+That's _11th out of 60+_!!!
+We improved a ton since the NAQ in preaparation for the contest, practicing problems together in preparation, improving our communication and problem solving skills together as a team!
+During the study week we met every day for about 3 hours to practice, learning new techniques and algorithms like sliding window, DP, Greedy, Divide and Conquer, Graph, and many many more!